Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 If instead summary fine-tuning is used and we want to visualize the largest 5 clusters of the final \textsc{tuna-kernet (no split, sft)} model, then we would make the following changes.
-First, note that the final \textsc{tuna-kernet (no split, sft)} model is actually identical to the final \textsc{tuna-kernet (no split)} model except that summary fine-tuning is used at the very end, which does not change the survival kernet cluster assignments.
+First, note that the final \textsc{tuna-kernet (no split, sft)} model is actually identical to the final \textsc{tuna-kernet (no split)} model except that summary fine-tuning is used at the very end, which does not change the survival kernet cluster assignments from the $\varepsilon$-net.
 Thus, in terms of cluster visualization, the only main change would be that instead of computing the survival curve for each cluster using a Kaplan-Meier plot as in Figure~\ref{fig:support}\subref{subfig:support-km}, we would instead compute the survival curve using equation~\eqref{eq:cluster-KM} with the learned summary functions.
 Next, based on these newly estimated survival curves, we can look at when they cross probability 1/2 to obtain median survival time estimates.
-The survival curves from summary fine-tuning in this case are shown in Figure~\ref{fig:support-sft-survival-curves}; note that these curves are in the exact same ordering and correspond to the same clusters as in Figure~\ref{fig:support} (the same color means the same cluster although the median survival times change), but as we can readily see, they look different from the Kaplan-Meier curves from Figure~\ref{fig:support}\subref{subfig:support-km}.
+The survival curves from summary fine-tuning in this case are shown in Figure~\ref{fig:support-sft-survival-curves}; note that these curves are in the exact same ordering and correspond to the same clusters as in Figure~\ref{fig:support} (the same color means the same cluster although the median survival times change), but as we can readily see, they look slightly different from the Kaplan-Meier curves from Figure~\ref{fig:support}\subref{subfig:support-km}.
 Since the survival curves in Figure~\ref{fig:support-sft-survival-curves} are no longer the standard Kaplan-Meier ones, we do not have confidence intervals for them.
-Note that Figure~\ref{fig:support}\subref{subfig:support-heatmap} remains the same except that the median survival times at the top should be updated to the new values computed (and that appear in the legend of Figure~\ref{fig:support-sft-survival-curves}).
+Meanwhile, the heatmap in Figure~\ref{fig:support}\subref{subfig:support-heatmap} remains the same except that the median survival times at the top would be updated to the new values computed (and that appear in the legend of Figure~\ref{fig:support-sft-survival-curves}); note that the columns may have to be reordered if we still want them to be sorted by median survival time (the new median survival time estimates based on summary fine-tuning do not have to be in the same order as the original median survival time estimates based on Kaplan-Meier curves).